 Detailed course offerings (Time Schedule) are available for

-Provides the opportunity to explore professions in formal or informal science education, science writing, science policy, and other areas that require an integrated science perspective.
-Examples include weekly visits to a science classroom or volunteer work at a science or natural history museum.
-Credit/no-credit only.
-Prerequisite: INTSCI 301.
-Offered: AWSp.
+Exploration of professions in formal or informal science education, science writing, science policy, and other areas that require an integrated science perspective.
+Examples include weekly visits to a science classroom, organization, or museum.
+Analysis of practicum experiences through discussion of scientific communication, human learning, and classroom engagement and equity.

 Case study examination of scientific methods and elements of scientific practice including observation, data, statistics, interpretations, hypothesis, theory, and law.
 Asks how does science change; how does data support theories; and how are theories verified, falsified, or modified?

 View course details in MyPlan: INTSCI 402